syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/internationalization.md

 > For `en`, dependency files are already loaded in the library.

-### Installing CLDR Data and enable localization in schedule component
+### Installing CLDR Data and enable localization in schedule control

-1. CLDR data is available as npm package.
+1.CLDR data is available as npm package.
 So, you can install it through the below command in the application root directory.
 Once the package is installed, you can find the culture specific JSON data under the location `node_modules\cldr-data`.

 {% tabs %}
 {% highlight c# tabtitle="CMD" %}